Releasing an Assignment using Otter Grader

 Before an assignment is released

-We recommend running otter assign on DataHub.
-We do NOT recommend running this command locally.
+on DataHub.
+We do NOT recommend to run this command locally, even if you’re using a virtual environment.
 You can clone the development repo in DataHub via the command line/terminal.
-It is safe to do so; you do not need to worry about students accidentally getting access to solutions.

 Only push to the student facing repository once all changes have been made.
 You don’t want to accidentally break an nbgitpuller link.